What’s this blog about?

 Who is writing this blog?

-I am a 56-year old (50 when I started this blog) rock music fan; I recently quit my 17-year career as a baseball lawyer (a field I accidentally yet fortuitously fell into); and not long ago I acquired a master’s degree in psychology due to my fascination with pop culture influences on human behavior.
-That, along with my life-long desire to become a teacher, has led me to seek a new career in education.
-As a teacher, it would be my hope to develop and nurture an awareness of the perceptions and influences that shape us as individuals and as a society.
+I am a 56-year old (50 when I started this blog) rock music fan.
+I had a 17-year career as a baseball lawyer (a field I accidentally yet fortuitously fell into).
+Along the way I acquired a master’s degree in psychology due to my fascination with pop culture influences on human behavior.
+That, along with my life-long desire to work in education, has led me to a career in college administration.
+And as an adjunct instructor, it would be my hope to develop and nurture an awareness of the pop cultural perceptions and influences that shape us as individuals and as a society.